Memorandum D16-1-1: Information pertaining to the application, collection, and adjustment of a surtax

 ISSN 2369-2391

-This document is also available in PDF (140 KB) [help with PDF files]
+This document is also available in PDF (195 Kb)

 1. A surtax is a duty imposed by Order in Council under sections 53(2), 55(1), 60, 63(1), 68(1), 77.1(2), 77.6(2) or 78(1) of the Customs Tariff.
 The Order in Council (surtax order) sets out the amount of the surtax, the goods to which it applies, and, sometimes, its duration.
 A surtax can be levied in addition to customs duties imposed under the Customs Tariff.

-2. Imported goods may be subject to a surtax applied in accordance with the following special measures, emergency measures and safeguards measures:
+2. Imported goods may be subject to a surtax applied in accordance with the following special measures, and emergency measures (collectively referred to as surtax measures) as well as safeguards measures:

 - Subsection 53(2) can be used to impose a surtax in addition to customs duties on any goods to enforce Canada's rights under a trade agreement or to respond to acts of the government of a country that adversely affect trade in Canadian goods or services.

 - Subsection 55(1) can be used to impose a surtax as an emergency measure of a temporary nature, usually on imported goods causing or threatening serious injury to Canadian producers of like or directly competitive goods.
-Where imports from a free trade partner are excluded from a global surtax action, section 60 provides that such imports may subsequently be included, if they surge during the course of the action.
+Where imports from a free trade partner are excluded from a global surtax action, section 60 provides that such imports may subsequently be included, if there is a surge in the importation of these goods during the course of the action.

 - Subsection 63(1) provides for the extension of surtax order where it is necessary to prevent or remedy serious injury to Canadian producers.